Korzer420/LoreMaster/Rando_Readme.md

 - The hidden machine in Grimm's Tent
 - The corpse of the giant golem in QG.
 - The Grub "seal" in the hidden room inside Tower of Love.
-- The seal at the entrance of path of pain.
 - The nursery in White Palace.
 - The corpse of the grimm summoner by the lantern.
 - The egg in Stag Nest

+### Interaction
+- If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.

 ### Randomize Elderbug Rewards
 In Lore Master Extra, the player can follow a questline with Elderbug, which gives various rewards for certain milestones.
 These will be randomized.
 - First reward for any spell -> Normally Reading (if Cursed Reading is turned off, this will just add an extra location)
 - Second reward for 5 acquired lore pieces -> Normally Listening (if Cursed Listening is turned off, this will just add an extra location)
 - Third reward for 10 lore.
-- Fourth reward for 15 lore.
+- Fourth reward for 15 lore -> Normally the Lore Page Access, will just add an extra location.
 - Fifth reward for 20 lore.
-- Sixth reward for 30 lore.
+- Sixth reward for 30 lore. -> Normally the Lore Page Toggle Control, will just add an extra location.
 - Seventh reward for 40 lore.
 - Second to last reward for 50 lore.
 - Last reward for 55 lore.

 Adds special items to the pool:
-- Lore Power Page
-- Lore Power Page Toggle ability (to turn on/off unwanted powers)
 - 3 scrolls to automatically gain a missing lore tablet.
 - 3 scrolls to undo curses (unused in randomizer, will turn to geo)

-If this setting is not randomized, Elderbug will grant the Lore page with control automatically once you talked to him.

 #### Interaction
 - Elderbug is NOT affected by Cursed Listening (as well as the snail shaman for Vengeful Spirit, due to the original questline)